-In case of any emergency when the main district Emergency Operation Centre may collapse, the control room of New Collector Office, Jilla Seva Sadan, Collector Office Panvadi, Vyara might be use as the Alternative Control room.
+In case of any emergency when the main district Emergency Operation Centre may collapse, the control room of any Taluka might be used as the Alternative Control room.
 It is also the central point for information gathering, processing and decision making more specifically to combat the disaster but when such kind of situation where DEOC will collapse so alternate EOC will started at Collector office.